-The Elk River Watershed Association has the jurisdictional capabilities to implement TMDLs.
+The MPCA has jurisdictional capabilities to issue and enforce NPDES permits which are in place to meet TMDLs.
+The Elk River Watershed Association has the jurisdictional capabilities to implement other non point source activities necessary to meet TMDLs.
 They have existing watershed programs targeting water quality improvements.
 The necessary load reductions will amount to an expansion of the existing programs, leveraging to the maximum extent in place programs and introduction of new projects, and programs as identified in the implementation plan.
 Further, TMDL implementation will take place on an iterative basis, with interim evaluations and milestones so that implementation course corrections based on annual monitoring and reevaluation can adjust the strategies to meet the standards.